Rotary Club

 THE SOLUTION: The author, Kim Lisagor Bisheff, further displays her political bias by providing a solution to all of these funny memes.
 To find the truth, she laughably directs Rotary Club readers to go to none other than the far left-wing Snopes, FactCheck.org, and PolitiFact -- all of which famously abuse their roles to boost democrat narratives.

-Bisheff also advises Rotary Club readers to go to unnamed "News institutions like those we revered in the Watergate era" which "are still producing top-quality journalism".
-It's not hard to deduce which institutions she regards as "top-quality".
-She could only be referring to the very left-wing organizations that are spreading lefty propaganda, namely the NY Times, Wash Post, ABC, NBC, CBS, etc.
+Bisheff also advises Rotary Club readers to go to unnamed 'News institutions like those we revered in the Watergate era' which 'are still producing top-quality journalism'.
+It's not hard to deduce which institutions she regards as 'top-quality'.
+She could only be referring to the very left-wing organizations that spread daily DNC propaganda, namely the NY Times, Wash Post, ABC, NBC, CBS, etc.

 Bisheff also conveniently urges members to avoid getting news from social media.
-Unlike highly biased Big Tech™ search engines and news feeds, individuals on social media are free to post links to actual top-quality conservative journalism news sites like FOX News, The Daily Wire, OANN, NewsMax, the Gateway Pundit, Breitbart, and the NY Post, which Bisheff evidently wants nothing of.
+Unlike highly biased Big Tech™ search engines and news feeds, individuals on social media are free to post links to actual top-quality journalism news sites such as CitizenFreePress.com, The Daily Wire, OANN, NewsMax, JustTheNews.com, the Gateway Pundit, Breitbart, and the NY Post, which Bisheff evidently wants nothing of.
 In short, Bisheff wants democrats to have a monopoly on messaging.
 The best advice for elderly Rotary Club members is to avoid listening to Kim Lisagor Bisheff for news gathering advice!

-Who is this Rotarian author, Kim Lisagor Bisheff?
-Imagine our shock when we discovered that Bisheff teaches journalism in the notoriously left-wing California university system, she once wrote for the far-left LA Times, and she authored a book about... you guessed it... global warming!
+Just who is this Rotarian author, Kim Lisagor Bisheff anyway?
+Imagine our shock when we discovered that Bisheff teaches journalism in the notoriously far-left-wing California university system, she once wrote for the far-left LA Times, and she authored a book about... you guessed it... global warming!

 A search of Bischeff's Twitter feed quickly reveals a rabid hatred of Donald Trump, as well as a strong dislike of Fox News and Tucker Carlson.

-Again, this is who the supposed 'non-political' Rotary Club allows to 'educate' its members.
+Again, this is who the supposed 'non-political' Rotary Club allows to 'educate' its vulnerable elderly members.

 ANOTHER DOOZY: The Rotarian allowed yet another never-Trumper by the name of Steve Almond to complain about what he believes are people spreading misinformation (which he calls 'bad stories'), all under the guise of writing a can-we-all-just-get-along peace article.
 NOTE: Mr. Almond reminds us of Bruce Springsteen (D) in Jeep's Super Bowl ad whereby once Joe Biden was in and Trump was out, it was suddenly time for political discourse to end.

 Of course, the first 'bad story' that upset him just happened to be one that made Hillary Clinton look bad.
 He first proceeded to take a shot at Donald Trump by talking about the candid Billy Bush interview that the media hyperventilated over, and tried to use to destroy the Trump candidacy.
-He says that Trump boasted about "forcing himself on women".
+He says that Trump boasted about 'forcing himself on women'.
 For starters, this is an intellectually dishonest characterization of what Trump said.
-Trump was talking about a subset of wild women who like to party with celebrities, and Trump also pointed out in the interview that "they let you do it" -- meaning these were women who allowed him to grab them in private places.
+Trump was talking about a subset of promiscuous women who like to party with celebrities, and Trump also pointed out in the interview that 'they let you do it' -- meaning these were women who allowed him to grab them in private places.
 They consented!
+If they consent, there is no 'forcing'.
+Steve Almond might want to discover what a groupie is.
+There are groupies for more than just rockstars.

 ABOVE: Excerpt from The Rotarian [1, 2]

-Mr. Almond then proceeded to juxtapose his dishonest hysteria about Trump, against a clever defence of Hillary Clinton as someone who got a bad rap over her interview with Roy Reid.
-He is quick to marginalize the story by pointing out that it happened "some 40 years ago."
-Then, much like Snopes often does, Mr. Almond used a strawman argument to obscure what happened, by merely knocking down a very specific claim that Clinton laughed "at the victim".
+Mr. Almond then proceeded to juxtapose his dishonest hysteria about Trump, against a clever defense of Hillary Clinton as someone who got a bad rap over her interview with Roy Reid.
+He is quick to marginalize the story by pointing out that it happened 'some 40 years ago.'
+Then, much like Snopes often does, Mr. Almond used a strawman argument to obscure what happened, by merely knocking down a very specific claim that Clinton laughed 'at the victim'.
 Technically she did not laugh at the victim.
-But, what she did in fact do was laugh and speak frighteningly casual about the trial of a man whom she fully believed was guilty of raping a 12-year-old child.
-According to the Daily Wire, the interview "paints a different picture -– one of a callous, calculating woman, who isn’t the “champion of women” people believe her to be".
+But, what she did in fact do was laugh and speak frighteningly casually about the trial of a man whom she fully believed was guilty of raping a 12-year-old child.
+According to the Daily Wire (an actual top quality journalism site), the interview "paints a different picture -– one of a callous, calculating woman, who isn’t the 'champion of women' people believe her to be".
 That's the point that was cleverly obscured by Steve Almond, and of course, was unfortunately not presented to readers of The Rotarian.

 Once again, this is who the supposed 'non-political' Rotary Club allows to preach to its members.
 The Rotary Club allowed an author to spread 'fake news' while accusing others of believing 'fake news' that wasn't fake after all.